Gubaer/dart-simple-features/README.md

   (WKT).
 Support for GeoJSON is provided too.
 * Basic properties of a Geometry like `dimension`, `geometryType`, `isMeasured`, or `is3D` are implemented.
+* There is an implementation of the Bentley-Ottman-Algorithm for line intersection tests. `LineString`s and  `LinearRing`s can efficiently be tested for simplicity.
-* Some more complicated properties like `isSimple` or `boundary` are so far implemented on a subset of the geometry types only.
+* `isSimple` or `boundary` are so far   implemented on a subset of the geometry types only.
 * The [Dimensionally Extended nine-Intesection Model](http://en.wikipedia.org/wiki/DE-9IM)
   (DE-9IM) isn't implemented yet.
 It isn't possible yet to relate one geometry to another, for instance in order to test, whether one geometry *intersects* or